roocio/Exercise/README.md

 # Yet Another ShipHero Backend Take Home Project

-### Before you start working on the project please read these recommendations:
+### Before you start working on the project please read these recommendations

 * Please read the whole project specification carefully and ask all the questions you feel would help you to do the most accurate solution you can, there's no such thing as a stupid question!
-* We respect the time you decided to spent doing this test, that's why we want to recommend you to submit **only** the things explicitly asked for in this spec
 * You're always welcome to propose and discuss any improvements you find.
-* We expect you invest around 2.5 hours of coding in this project once you have everything setup, if you find yourself investing more than that, consider stopping and we can talk about the general experience.
+* We expect you invest around ~2 hours of coding in this project once you have everything setup, if you find yourself investing more than that, consider stopping and we can talk about the general experience.
 It would be great if you can finish it tho!
 * Adding to the previous point, you're still free to invest any time you want, but we'll define a maximum deadline of **2 days** if you are busy with other processes or work and need the extra time.
-* Feel free to spend any time you find convenient before starting to code in order to catch up on technologies or details
+* Feel free to spend any time you find convenient before starting to code in order to catch up on technologies or details.

 ## Your Goal

 There is a very simplistic model named Order.
+Assume is one product that should be sent in any box.

 Your first task is to complete few endpoints to create, list and get a particular order.

-Then, there is another endpoint that should return a "quote" (the cost that could take us send the package from our warehouse in NY to the order's address).
+Then, there is another endpoint that should return a "quote", i.e the cost that could take us send the package from our warehouse in NY to the order's address.
 For this should use Fedex's api

 * Signup for a Fedex Developer account: https://www.fedex.com/en-us/developer/web-services.html